HIV/Hepatitis C Epidemiology & Surveillance Program

 • CD4+T-cell test (clinical laboratories may withhold report if they can demonstrate that the CD4+T-cell test is unrelated to a diagnosed case of HIV infection).

-Providers can submit a case report form to:
+• Mailing a confidential case report form to:

 Attention: Samantha Tweeten, PhD, MPH